CGCL-codes/DGraph/README.md

 ## DGraph Implementation
 ### Basic Algorithm: SCC-DAG execution model
-Just waiting for our paper published :)
+Just waiting for our paper publishment :)
 ### System Implementation
 To support SCC-DAG model, we have implemented a graph processing system, called DGraph1.
 It supports inmemory computing as well as out-of-core computing.
 In this section, we first give the architecture of DGraph, then discuss its details to support out-of-core computing.